 Until the last decades of the East India Company (1600-1858), most British men in India spent part of their careers living with at least one Indian or Eurasian woman.
-A member of administration was as likely to have a 'bibi' or native mistress as a household handyman in Calcutta, though the 'bibi' was very much more than a mistress.
-Richard Burton, who spent seven years as an officer in India in the 1840s, lauded his first mistress as a nurse, a housekeeper and a teacher 'not only [of] Hindostani grammar, but the [ways] of native life' too; furthermore she knew how to keep 'the servants in order'.
-In later years he recalled that the erotic skills of Indian women were so superior to those of British men that no 'bibi' had ever been able to truly love her master.
-In this era it was acceptable for women from Middle Eastern, Asian, and North African societies to be objectified.
+A member of the administration was as likely to have a 'bibi' or native mistress as a housekeeper in Calcutta, though the 'bibi' was very much more than a mistress.
+Richard Burton, who spent seven years as an officer in India in the 1840s, praised his first mistress as a nurse, a housekeeper and a teacher 'not only Iof1 Hindostani grammar, but Ithel ways of native life' too; furthermore she knew how to keep 'the servants in order'.
+In later years he recalled that the erotic skills of Indian women were so superior to those of British men that no 'bibi' had ever been able to truly love her master but that she saw it was her duty to service his needs.
+In this era it was acceptable for women from Middle Eastern, Asian, and North African cultures to be objectified.
 These 'exotic' women were depicted in the visual arts and in literature, from a masculine, heterosexual perspective, presenting and representing them as rare sexual objects for the pleasure of the white male viewer.
 Their 'otherness' was enforced as they were dressed up to dance, sing, entertain and please their colonial masters however they were bid.